jbk2/fakebook/README.md

       - allow additional photo add events to posts (?)
   - Comments
     - Add ability to like comments
-    - Add ability to comment on comments
+    - Add ability to comment on/reply to comments
     - Add ability to add photos to comments
     - Add ability to Like comments (enable existing Likes model to be used for Comment and Post likes)